environmental-forecasting/model-ensembler/docs/contributing.md

 7\.
 Add your changes to `docs/changelog.md`.

 !!!
 Note "Semantic Versioning"
     This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
-Please refer to the [change log](CHANGELOG.md) for the latest version and instructions on following this framework.
+Please refer to the [change log](CHANGELOG.md) for the latest version and instructions on how to increment the version for your changes.
+If in doubt, do not hesitate to clarify this with the maintainers in your corresponding issue.

 8\.
 Commit your changes and push your branch to GitHub: